bitwarden/contributing-docs/docs/contributing/pull-requests/community-pr-process.md

 :::

-The responsible Engineering teams will review the change and ensure that there are no concerns around how the change was implemented.
-This is generally more applicable for larger sets of changes, where the team needs to ensure that the change aligns with the architectural vision for how the code should be structured.
+The responsible Engineering team(s) will review the change and ensure that there are no concerns around how the change was implemented; this is generally more applicable for larger sets of changes, where the team needs to ensure that the change aligns with the architectural vision for how the code should be structured.
 Community contributors following practices exhibited in the current codebase may not be aware of existing tech debt or patterns that are no longer encouraged for new